MaxLogic/maxEventNexus/spec.md

 ### 8.6 Cancellation

-`IMLSubscription.Unsubscribe` is idempotent and thread‑safe.
+`ImaxSubscription.Unsubscribe` is idempotent and thread‑safe.
 Cancelling during dispatch skips remaining invocations for that handler.

 > **Queued work:** Items enqueued prior to `Unsubscribe`/token release may still be dequeued; dispatch applies the **weak‑target liveness** check from §6, so dead targets are skipped.
 Implementations should **prune** dead subscriptions on first observed liveness failure to keep copy‑on‑write arrays compact.